rfbproto/rfbproto/rfbproto.rst

 0xe0 0xcd     XK_Right (0xff53)  0xcd         0
 ============= ================== ============ ==========

+The multi-byte scancode sequence for the Print/SysRq key SHOULD be sent as 0x54, regardless of what modifier keys are currently pressed.
+For backwards compatibility servers SHOULD also accept 0xb7 as a synonym for 0x54.

+The multi-byte scancode sequence for the Pause/Break key MUST be sent as 0xc6, regardless of what modifier keys are currently pressed.

 An unknown keysym should have the value 0.
 The client must not send a QEMU Extended Key Event Message if the keycode isn't known.
 Instead a standard `KeyEvent`_ message should be used.